-Relentless attacks pound last defenders holed up in Mariupol
+Putin tells forces not to storm Ukraine holdout in Mariupol

 Moscow has long demanded Ukraine drop any bid to join NATO.
 Ukraine has said it would agree to that in return for security guarantees from other countries.
 Other sources of tension include the status of both the Crimean Peninsula, seized by Moscow in 2014, and eastern Ukraine, where the separatists have declared independent republics recognized by Russia.

-In devastated Mariupol, Ukraine said the Russians dropped heavy bombs to flatten what was left of the sprawling Azovstal steel plant, believed to be the city’s last pocket of resistance.
+Earlier this week, Ukraine said the Russians dropped heavy bombs to flatten what was left of the Azovstal steel plant .

 A few thousand Ukrainian troops, by the Russians’ estimate, remained in the plant and its labyrinth of tunnels and bunkers spread out across about 11 square kilometers (4 square miles).
 Zelenskyy said about 1,000 civilians were also trapped.